Injecting cash to stimulate economy would be complex for ECB, Hansson says

 But Hansson, who sits on the governing council, expressed concerns about QE, telling Reuters: "I still have questions because it is so operationally complex.

-The ECB also needed to determine whether a QE program would be effective, Hansson said.
-He noted that the euro zone financial system - characterized by extensive bank lending - was different from the more market-based U.S. system.
+The ECB also needed to determine whether a QE programme would be effective, Hansson said.
+He noted that the euro zone financial system - characterised by extensive bank lending - was different from the more market-based U.S. system.

 "There are some details that need to be sorted out and more analysis of its effectiveness," he said of QE.
 "So one has to have an open mind, and I think we are working in the direction of understanding those channels better."